Kishanjay/LacunaV2-evaluator/README.md

 1. Run `init.sh`
 2. In the todomvc folder run `git apply ../todomvc.diff`

 ## Step 1.
-Acquiring the ground truth values
+Normalize all scripts that will be tested
+This step will create a normalized version of the application: no inline scripts, no externally hosted scripts.

+`node todomvc_lacuna_normalizer.js`

 ## Step 2.
-Running Lacuna on the projects
+Acquire the Lacuna analyzer results
+`node todomvc_lacuna.js`
+`todomvc_run.sh`

+## Step 3.
+Getting the ground truth values
+Fetch _all_functions.txt by running the instrumenter

+Get _alive_functions by running the following commands in the todomvc folder:
+`gulp test-server`
+in test folder
+`npm run test`

+(May require you to rename the example.lacunized.instrumented to examples)